junior0519-05/MP3-Player-PCB/README.md

 # Custom Footprints
 Footprints were created for the PCB based on the exact physical measurments of the components in mm for accurate pad and pin allignments (2.54 mm spacing between pads)
-[special case for the audioJack, spacing for this was ...]
+[special case for the audioJack, spacing for this was 9.8mm and 4.9mm for the center pin]

 - DS3231 RTC: 22mm X 38.5mm (W X L)
 - DF Mini Player: 20.8mm X 20.8mm (W X L)